 Connect your Coupons.com account with your store loyalty cards, then add coupons with a tap to save seamlessly at the register.

 If the store do not have loyalty cards, you can still get cash back after purchase by simply adding coupons, making your purchase, then uploading a photo of your receipt after checkout in the app.

-Acorns allow you to round to the nearest dollar for every purchase you make and investing the difference.
+Acorns allow you to invest the difference by rounding to the nearest dollar for every purchase you make.
 This is a great part of our best money management apps list and a great way to invest in your future.

-Found money is an option, wherein when you shop with Acorns Found Money partners, the 300+ top brands that they automatically invest in your Acorns account when you shop.
+When you shop with Acorns Found Money partners, the 300+ top brands automatically invest in your Acorns account using the found money option.

 Acorns is a micro-savings app similar to Digit and Qapital,

 Acorns commission is $1 a month for accounts under $5,000.
 An Acorns Core accounts for free can be open by students with a valid .edu email address.

 It is up to you which app you’ll choose if you find a better app let us know.
 The important here is that using any of the best budgeting apps will help you track your expenses, narrow down unwanted subscriptions, or spending, and in the end, you’ll be saving money.